danielandeta/dannilandeta/README.md

    🌱 I’m currently learning Web design

-   👯 I’m looking to collaborate on any project
+   👯 I’m looking to collaborate on projects

    🤔 I’m looking for help with C